 So how can you balance your obligations of being there for your kids and for your employer?
-We asked our team at ALTRES to share their tips for successfully working at home with kids.
+We asked our team at simplicityHR by ALTRES to share their tips for successfully working at home with kids.
 Here’s what they had to say.

 Include your kids when you can